+Crab Meal helps to stimulate the growth of beneficial soil organisms.
 Crab shell is high in Chitin (pronounced “Kite-in”) which promotes the growth of chitin eating bacteria in the soil.
-Chitin is a naturally occurring molecule (Poly-N-acetyl-D-glucosamine).
-Structurally, chitin is related to cellulose, which consists of long chains of glucose molecules linked to each other.
+Chitin is a naturally occurring molecule related to cellulose, which consists of long chains of glucose molecules linked to each other.
 Chitin is present in the shells of all crustaceans and insects, and in many fungi, algae, and yeast.
-High concentrations of chitin present in the soil has been recognized to ants, grubs, slugs, snails, as well as fungus and root feeding nematodes.
+High concentrations of chitin present in the soil has been recognized to deter ants, grubs, slugs, snails, as well as fungus and root feeding nematodes.

 - 1 lb per 50 sq. ft.